fatih/gb-example/README.md

   folder `src/github.com/gb-example/fatih` to a `$GOPATH` and it'll compile if you have the necessary (and correct) dependencies in your `$GOPATH`.

+# Questions/Concerns

+* The path `src/github.com/fatih/gb-example` is causing to appeare the path twice because it changes the URL path into `https://github.com/fatih/gb-example/tree/master/src/github.com/fatih/gb-example`.
+  This is very long and not pleasant to the eyes.
+A solution would be putting in the form of `src/gb-example`, so the code can import in the form of `import "gb-example/snakecase"`.

 # Contribute

 `gb` is under constant development.
 Please feel free to contribute to fix or